ansonhltsang/file-portal/README.md

 ```
 VITE_PB_URL="http://localhost:8090"
 ```
-6. Run the following to start up the frontend locally
+6. Run the following to start up the frontend locally.
+The default port used is 5173, follow the link in the terminal to access the frontend.
 ```sh
 yarn dev
 ```
 7. Other commands such as linting `yarn test` and building for production `yarn build`  can be found in `package.json`

 #### Backend
-There are two ways to run the backend, either through a Docker container or by installing Go and building the application
+There are two ways to run the backend, either through a Docker container or by installing Go and building the application.

 ##### *Docker*
 1. Install [Docker][docker-url]